MustafaMarwat/Amazon-Food-Review-Sentiment-Analysis-ML/README.md

 # Sentiment Analysis of Amazon Customer's Reviews for Food Products Using Machine Learning Approach

 This repository contains Python code for a project that focuses on sentiment analysis of product reviews.
 The project implements and compares three types of linear classifiers: the perceptron algorithm, the average perceptron algorithm, and the Pegasos algorithm.
 It uses a dataset of product reviews from Amazon customers and explores the impact of different features on classifier performance.
+The reviews, originally given on a 5-point scale, have been adjusted to a +1 or -1 scale, representing a positive or negative review, respectively.

 ## Project Overview